Current Meeting Materials [2026-2027]

 OPEN FORUM: Not to exceed 3 min. per person and 10 min. per topic.
 Time may be extended by the President or by approval of two-thirds of Senators present.
 To be added to the queue for Open Forum, please fill out the Open Forum Form and submit it to the Academic Senate Administrative Assistant before the meeting.
 Options for delivering your public comment include making your own statement or asking a colleague to read your statement when recognized or emailing your statement in advance to Academic Senate to be read by the Executive Secretary.

-ADJUSTMENTS TO THE AGENDA Any senator may move any Consent item to the Action agenda to allow for discussion.
+ADJUSTMENTS TO THE AGENDA Any Senator may move any Consent item to the Action agenda for discussion.

 REPORTS (3:35 – 3:45)